-I continue to recommend we keep it simple.
-We can't gloss over key details or important information, but too often we are creating a paragraph that requires people spend 1-2 minutes reading each description.
-Considering how many items we offer at an auction, do we really have time?
+Keep it simple.
+We don't want to gloss over key details or important information, but too often we are creating a paragraph that requires people spend 1-2 minutes reading a description.
+Considering the limited time and how many items we offer at an auction, do we really have time?

-Give them 4-6 good bullet points and few great photos and stopburying the lead under a bunch of unnecessary fluff.
+Give bidders 4-6 good bullet points, some amazing photos and stop burying the lede under a bunch of unnecessary fluff.

 This is what we really need to sell it: